Self-correction is Not An Innate Capability in Language Models: Moral Self-correction Performance

-Table~\ref{tab:mainperformance} presents the performance of 6 self-correction methods across the considered benchmarks.
-The key observations are: \textbf{(1)} there is no a universally optimal self-correction strategy that can fit all tasks. \textbf{(2)} introducing external feedback through extrinsic self-correction does improve performance. \texttt{ext} and \texttt{ext-CoT} outperform other methods for 8 tasks among all 12 tasks, and ext outperforms int for all tasks. \textbf{(3)} the usage of CoT is helpful for both intrinsic and extrinsic self-correction. \textbf{(4)} directly combining intrinsic and extrinsic self-correction is not always effective, and the performance can even be worse than that of intrinsic or extrinsic self-correction, e.g. Religion. \texttt{int-ext-CoT} is the best self-correction method for the age bias only.
-Those observations motivate us to hypothesize that \textit{there might be conflicts among internal knowledge (CoT) and external feedback}.
+For self-correction methods using CoT, we instruct LLMs to generate CoT reasoning in the first round and make a decision in the second round, repeating this process five times (10 rounds in total).
+For the remaining self-correction methods, we conduct the process over 5 rounds.
+Performance in Table~\ref{tab:mainperformance} for all self-correction settings is reported based on the results from the final round.

-Table~\ref{tab:performance_bound} presents the moral self-correction performance with the two introduced warrants of \texttt{label} and \texttt{evid}.
-For the bias of Gender Identify and Race Gender, the performance with only \texttt{label} or \texttt{evid} as feedback is very close to or even better than the reported performance in Table~\ref{tab:mainperformance}.
-And \texttt{label} contributes to better or equal performance as \texttt{evid}.
-Those empirical findings establish the foundations for our consequent mechanistic analysis, in section~\ref{sec:mechanism}, by taking \texttt{label} and \texttt{evid} as the semantic probing~\cite{li2021implicit} for the BBQ benchmark.
+\textbf{Experimental Results.} Table~\ref{tab:mainperformance} presents the performance of 6 self-correction methods across the considered benchmarks.
+The key observations are: \textbf{(1)} There is not a universally optimal self-correction strategy that can fit all tasks. \textbf{(2)} Introducing external feedback through extrinsic self-correction does improve performance. \texttt{ext} and \texttt{ext-CoT} outperforms other methods for 8 tasks among all 12 tasks, while \texttt{ext} outperforms \texttt{int} for all tasks. \textbf{(3)} The usage of CoT is helpful for both intrinsic and extrinsic self-correction. \textbf{(4)} Directly combining intrinsic and extrinsic self-correction is not always effective, and the performance can even be worse than that of intrinsic or extrinsic self-correction, e.g. Religion. \texttt{int-ext-CoT} is the best self-correction method for the age bias only.
+These observations motivated us to hypothesize that \textit{there might be conflicts between internal knowledge (CoT) and external feedback} (please refer to section~\ref{subsec:interaction}).